INXS: From "Original Sin" to Listen Like Thieves

 After a performance in Toronto the band was approached by producer Nile Rodgers; by September 1983, the band had recorded "Original Sin" (originally entitled "Brand New Day") at New York's Power Station Studios.
 Three tracks from Shabooh Shoobah were featured in the soundtrack for the 1984 film Reckless.
 The band then travelled to the UK to begin sessions on their fourth album with Nick Launay at the Manor Studios in Oxford.

 The album The Swing, released in April 1984, received significant attention from around the world, as "Original Sin" became the band's first No. 1 single in Australia and was popular worldwide with fans and reviewers.
 During 1984, the single reached no. 1 in Australia (for two weeks in January), Argentina, and France; No. 6 in New Zealand; No. 11 in Canada; No. 23 in Switzerland; No. 31 in the Netherlands; and No. 58 in the U.S. However, "Original Sin" was largely ignored in the UK, and INXS would not have any Top 50 chart success in the United Kingdom until the 1985 album Listen Like Thieves.

 During 1984, INXS toured non-stop, performing across Europe, the UK, the US and Australia.
 By December 1984, The Swing had gone double platinum, making it one of the five biggest domestic albums in the history of Australian music at the time.

 In March 1985, the band returned to Sydney's Rhinoceros Studios and recorded the Listen Like Thieves album along with producer Chris Thomas (the Sex Pistols, Pink Floyd, the Pretenders, Elton John).
 As the band was finishing the recording sessions, Thomas stated that the album was not good enough and still had no "killer" track.
 Andrew produced a demo tape of a funk song he had been working on called "Funk Song No. 13" and evolved it into "What You Need".

 While the band was recording, WEA released Dekadance, a limited edition 12" Vinyl and cassette only EP of INXS remixes from their albums The Swing and Shabooh Shoobah.

 On 19 May 1985, INXS won seven awards at the 1984 Countdown Music and Video Awards ceremony.
 They performed "Burn for You", dressed in Akubras (hats) and Drizabones (outdoor coats/oilskin jackets).
 The band performed five songs for the July 1985 Oz for Africa concert, in conjunction with the Live Aid benefit.
-Two INXS songs, "What You Need" and "Don't Change", were also in the BBC broadcast and are contained on Live Aid's four DVD boxed set released in 2004.
+Two INXS songs, "What You Need" and "Don't Change", were also in the BBC's Live Aid broadcast and are contained on the four DVD boxed set released in 2004.